Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation: Results

 \subsubsection{Surface abundances}

 Figure \ref{fig:abundances} shows the surface abundances at $Z=0.002$ and rotation $\Omega/\Omega_c=0.6$.
 The upper panel shows the evolution on the HR diagram and the color represents the WR type.
-We define as WNh (or slash) all stars with surface H abundance $X_s$ in the range $5-40\%$.
+We define as WNh (or slash) all stars with surface H abundance $X_s$ in the range $5-40\%$ and in the optically thick winds regime.
 The star is a WN if the surface H abundance drops below $5\%$ and the $^{12}$C or $^{16}$O surface abundances are $<20$\%.
 If the $^{12}$C ($^{16}$O) surface abundance is $>20\%$, we label the star as WC (WO).
 WN, WC, and WO stars are also called classic WRs.

-All our stars have a quite prolonged WNh phase, which begins during the main sequence and lasts until $\log (T_{\rm eff}/{\rm K})\gtrsim 5.1$.
-Afterwards, surface hydrogen is completely removed by the wind, and the star has a WN phase before becoming carbon or oxygen dominated.
+The WNh phase begins at the end of the main sequence, when thick winds are activated, and lasts until $\log (T_{\rm eff}/{\rm K})\gtrsim 5.1$.
+Afterward, surface hydrogen is completely removed by the wind, and the star has a WN phase before becoming carbon or oxygen dominated.
 The classic WR phase occurs at very high temperatures.
 Lower mass stars $M\leq 30\,\rm M_\odot$, do not reach the carbon or oxygen dominated phase by the end of our simulation.